Agreement Terms & Conditions

 2.2 The Customer may use the helpdesk for the purposes of requesting and, where applicable, receiving the Support Services; and the Customer must not use the helpdesk for any other purpose.

-2.3 The Provider shall ensure that the helpdesk is accessible by telephone, email, chat, and using the Provider's web-based ticketing system.
+2.3 The Provider shall ensure that the helpdesk is accessible by telephone, email, and chat.

 2.4 The Provider will ensure that the helpdesk is operational during Business Hours during the Term.